OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-05-13-free-format-user-research.md

 #### Summary

 We tested a selection of participants to confirm or disprove our hypothesis that a single-field address input form would be easier and quicker for users.
 The subjects were drawn from across the scale of the GDS Digital Inclusion Score.
-When using a single field, we found a general increase in speed of entry, **text to be finished off**
+When using a single field, we found a general increase in speed of entry and ease of use, but more of the responsibility for accuracy is transferred from the end-user to the online service.
+The computer needs to do more of the hard work.

 Participants generally preferred a single field.
 We have built a [working prototype form](http://embed.openaddressesuk.org/) which can be embedded in any website, and checks data against the Open Addresses ‘[Sorting Office](/developers/sortingoffice)’ API.